data-apis/scipy-2023-presentation/paper.rst

 - Behavior for unexpected/invalid input to functions and methods.

-For out-of-scope behavior, array libraries are free to implement or to raise an error.
+For out-of-scope behavior, array libraries are free to implement it or to raise an error.
 It is up to array consuming libraries to ensure they write portable code that doesn't depend on behaviors outside of the specification.
 The `numpy.array_api` implementation, discussed below, can be a useful tool for this.

 Features
 ========

+*TODO: write an introduction here.*

 Data Interchange
 ----------------